-The panel found the Requirement to be partly met.
+The panel concluded that the Requirement is met.

 Requirement 16: Providers must demonstrate that assessments are fit for purpose and deliver results which are valid and reliable.
 The methods of assessment used must be appropriate to the learning outcomes, in line with current and best practice and be routinely monitored, quality assured and developed.
 (Requirement Met)